danielthompson/polytope/lib/googletest-1.10.0/docs/primer.md

 `TEST()` and `TEST_F()` implicitly register their tests with googletest.
-So, unlike with many other C++ testing frameworks, you don't have to re-list all your defined tests in order to run them.
+So, unlike with many other C++ testing frameworks, you don't have to re-list all your defined tests in order to thread_entrypoint them.

-After defining your tests, you can run them with `RUN_ALL_TESTS()`, which returns `0` if all the tests are successful, or `1` otherwise.
+After defining your tests, you can thread_entrypoint them with `RUN_ALL_TESTS()`, which returns `0` if all the tests are successful, or `1` otherwise.
 Note that `RUN_ALL_TESTS()` runs *all tests* in your link unit--they can be from different test suites, or even different source files.